computoms/computoms.github.io/src/dev/debug.md

 title: Debugging tools
 ---

-This article aims at summarizing all the tools used for debugging a web application or computer application.
+This article aims at summarizing all the tools used for debugging a web application or computer.

 [TOC]